HediLengliz/tv/replit.md

 ## Overview

-This is a full-stack digital signage management system built with React, Express, and PostgreSQL.
+This is a full-stack digital signage management system built with React, Express, and MongoDB.
 The application allows users to manage TV displays, content, and broadcasting operations through a web-based dashboard.
 It features user authentication, role-based access control, and real-time management of digital signage content across multiple TV displays.

 ## System Architecture